Buy To Let Property: 12 Actionable Tips

 Start by researching the developer that’s behind the creation of the property you’re interested in.
 This means heading to their website to read about their backstory, browsing their recent and current developments, and reading customer reviews.
 You should also pay attention to their portfolio of completed properties as this will highlight their experience and track record of success.
 It’s also a good idea to do an internet search to see if there’s any news coverage of the development company, as this can indicate whether they’re an established business with a good reputation.
 The main things you want to look out for are the level of experience the developer has, what past clients have to say about them, and whether or not they seem like a reliable company who create high-quality investment properties.

 There are different types of insurance that are recommended for those who buy investment property.
-Taking out insurance helps to protect your investment against things out of your control.
+Taking out insurance helps to protect your buy to let properties against things out of your control.
 Here are some of the most common types of insurance to consider if you’re buying a property to rent.

 Building insurance is a type of insurance that protects the structure of the property itself.
 In the event of something like a fire or a flood, building insurance means that the owner of a property can be reimbursed for any damage that’s caused.
 When purchasing buy to rent houses as a private landlord, building insurance is necessary.
 However, if you’re investing in buy to let through a property company, this will usually be taken care of for you.
 This is especially true if you’re buying a leasehold apartment, as insurance for the building itself won’t be your responsibility.